 p.
 Appeal.
 Within five (5) business days of receipt of the decision of the Dean, if either party believes that the due process procedures have been violated, an appeal may be made, in writing, to the President of the University.
+The a.
+Whether a procedural deviation occurred that substantially affected the outcome of the case;

-The President will review the case and notify all parties of his decision within five (5) business days.
+President will review the case and notify all parties of his decision within five (5) business days.
 If a written appeal is not submitted within ten (10) business days following receipt of the Dean's letter, the right to appeal is thereby waived and the Dean's decision is final.